NicHub/slow-motion-camera-calibration/README.md

 Then use the html file `analysis/get-px-coordinates.html` to get the coordinates of the LED on one picture.

-Modify the Python script with the correct coordinates and run it again.
+Modify `analysis/camera_data.yaml` with the correct coordinates and run `analysis/analysis.py` again.

-The results are stored in `analysis/camera-calib.csv`.
+The results are stored in `analysis/binary-clock-values-<date>.csv`.

 Open the spreadsheet `analysis/camera-slow-motion-calibration.ods`.